LIKO-12/liko-12.github.io/docs/graphics/transformations.md

 ### Reset all the transformations

-Resets all the transformations done back to their original state.
+Reset all the transformations done back to their original state.

 ```lua
 cam()